The Hardware Inn of Stockport Bed and Breakfast

 have their own

-Upstairs, the Smith suite has two
+Upstairs, the Smith suite has three

-a kitchenette and a
+and a kitchenette.

 The History of The Hardware Inn of Stockport